Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

 The $\pi\:\pi\:\longrightarrow\:K^{+}\:K^{-}$ reaction channel however produces $K^{-}$ and $K^{+}$ in a symmetric manner.
 As illustrated above, at lower collision energies, there is more production of $K^{+}$ in the system due to the dominance of baryons over antibaryons states.
 Our thermal model-based predictions are in accordance with this scenario.
 The experimental data on $K^{-}$ and $K^{+}$ abundance ratios closely matches the predictions of the thermal model.
 This agreement strengthens our notion of that thermal models may adequately represent the dynamics of particle production at different collision energies.

 Charged hadrons are produced at different stages in the system formed in URHIC during its evolution \cite{IEoS46,Pratt,ChargePratt4}.
 Pion is the lightest among all charged hadrons and is thus abundantly produced during the evolution of the system until freeze-out and carries only electric charge (i.e. neither strangeness nor baryon number).
-The thermal production ratio $\pi^{-}/\pi^{+}$ is, however, not only governed by the electric chemical potential, i.e., $\mu_{Q}$, but also by the chemical freeze-out temperature $T$.
+The thermal production ratio $\pi^{-}/\pi^{+}$ is, however, not only governed by the electric chemical potential, i.e., $\mu_{Q}$, but also by the CFO temperature $T$.
 Besides, several heavier hadronic resonances, including baryons and kaons, contribute to its final stage abundance through their various decay channels.
-Hence, the ratio $\pi^{-}/\pi^{+}$, besides $\mu_{Q}$ and $T$, also exhibits its dependence on baryon chemical potential $\mu_{B}$.
+Hence, the ratio $\pi^{-}/\pi^{+}$, besides $\mu_{Q}$ and $T$, also exhibits its dependence on BCP $\mu_{B}$.

-At low energies, the secondary heavier resonances are much less produced and the positive charged are mostly trapped inside the protons.
+At low energies, the secondary heavier resonances are much less produced and the positive charges are mostly trapped inside the protons.
 Hence any extra positive charge of the secondary hadrons is compensated by the production of $\pi^{-}$.
 This causes an increase in the $\pi^{-}$ production as compared to the $\pi^{+}$ production.
 However, at sufficiently higher energies, there is almost symmetric production of positive and negative pions in the system as the system maintains an overall low net baryon density (i.e., small $\mu_{B}$).
 The ratio thus tends to saturate to unity for the energies beyond $\sqrt{s_{NN}}\sim$ 10 GeV, as shown in Fig. \ref{fig:pi}.